apache/spark/CI.rst

 ``COMMIT_SHA`` of the incoming Pull Request and the tests run in the Pull Request can simply pull such image rather than build it from the scratch.
 Pulling such image takes ~ 1 minute, thanks to that we are saving a lot of precious time for jobs.

-4
-We use `GitHub Container Registry <https://docs.github.com/en/packages/guides/about-github-container-registry>`_ GitHub Package Registry ``GITHUB_TOKEN`` is needed to push to the registry.
-You also have to manually manage permissions of the images, after creating image for the first time (pushing it using your personal token) you need to set their visibility to ``Public`` and enable `Inheriting access from repository <https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility#inheriting-access-for-a-container-image-from-a-repository>`_
+We use `GitHub Container Registry <https://docs.github.com/en/packages/guides/about-github-container-registry>`_ ``GITHUB_TOKEN`` is needed to push to the registry and we configured scopes of the tokens in our jobs to be able to write to the registry.
-Those images have specific naming schema.
-See `Images documentation <IMAGES.rst>`_ for details.

-You can interact with the GitHub Registry images (pull/push) via `Breeze <BREEZE.rst>`_  - by passing ``--use-github-registry`` flag.

 Locally replicating CI failures
 -------------------------------